Best HDMI 2.1 Cable for Sony PlayStation 5 — 4K/120Hz Gaming Support

 Frequently Asked Questions

-Can I use a standard High Speed HDMI cable for 4K/120Hz on PS5?
+Can a low-quality HDMI cable cause input lag on my PS5?

 Final Verdict